4 Things To Do Before You Organise An Event

 You may be using a special kind of organic, gluten and peanut free yarn (I’m sure Amazon stocks this) or all your designs are required to be based on Harry Potter characters.
 Either way, pick your mission, match it to a crowd and push the event towards them.

 One thing I will have to point out that kind of a pet peeve is when brands have materials that don’t match what they are doing.
-Don’t pick a heavy metal theme for your branding if you are running a ballet school unless your classes are set to the tunes of head bang inducing tunes.
+Don’t pick a heavy metal theme for your branding when you are running a ballet school unless your classes are set to the tunes of head bang inducing tunes.
 Be smart about it and make sure your aesthetics match what you’re doing.

 3. Keep it simple.